2025-2026 Pine Log Staff

 To celebrate completing recent testing, Mrs. McGaha shared stickers with third, fourth, and fifth graders.

-18 days ago, Beverly Hughes
+2 months ago, Beverly Hughes

 Two students standing beside a low table in a school hallway, selecting from a collection of small colorful stickers spread across the tabletop.
 Each student holds a cafeteria tray.
 An adult sits on a stool nearby holding a water bottle.
 Backpacks hang along the wall behind them, and additional people are visible further down the hallway.